-Good Friday is one of the most sacred days on the Christian calendar.
+Good Friday in Canada is one of the most sacred days on the Christian calendar.
 Marking the crucifixion of Jesus Christ, this solemn holiday holds deep spiritual meaning for Christians worldwide.
 Good Friday stands as a federal statutory holiday in Canada, providing a day of contemplation and rest for the faithful and non-religious alike.

 Christianity remains the nation’s largest religion.
 As a core part of Canadian identity, Good Friday offers insight into a definitive aspect of Canadian heritage and national life.
-This comprehensive guide explores its origins, traditions, and unique standing as a public holiday across the provinces.
+This guide explores its origins, traditions, and unique standing as a public holiday across the provinces.

 When is Good Friday Celebrated in Canada?